LukasKalbertodt/domsl/README.md

 # `domsl`: DOM(ain) Specific Language

+> Not developed anymore!

+This was a fun experiment, but I gave up on it.
+It's not really useful in it's current form.

+---

+# Old readme:

 This is an experimental crate created for usage in another project of mine.
 Its goal is to provide a simple and concise syntax to create DOM nodes via `web-sys`.
 There are a couple of full blown WASM Rust UI frameworks out there, and a couple of crates that work like this one but create a virtual DOM instead (e.g. [`typed-html`](https://github.com/bodil/typed-html)).